 What Have Strikes Achieved?

 Withdrawing labour is an age-old response to workplace grievances.
-But how old, and to what effect?
+But how old are strikes, and have they ever worked?

 ‘In Aristophanes’ Lysistrata, the women of Greece unite together in a sex-strike’